Madhuri R. Shah: Early life

-Publications and awards
+Career

+She was the chairperson of the University Grants Commission, and the chairperson of the UGC Review Committee on University System set up in 1985.
+She also worked as the Education Officer of the Mumbai Municipal Corporation.

 Madhuri Shah authored many books on education and poetry, including Without Women, No Development: Selected Case Studies from Asia of Nonformal Education for Women, Towards exploring some aspects of the relationship between education and creation of employment opportunities, Symphony: A Book of Poems Challenges to Higher Education in a Changing India, Instruction in education: Teaching technology and a series by name, Radiant English Workbook are some of her notable works.

+Awards and honours

 She was awarded the fourth highest Indian civilian award of Padma Shri by the Government of India in 1977.

+Legacy

-Her life has been documented in the book, Harmony: glimpses in the life of Madhuri R. Shah, published in 1985, containing several of her interviews.
+Her life was documented in the book, Harmony: glimpses in the life of Madhuri R. Shah, published in 1985, containing several of her interviews.